 Yemen Coffee Brought Back to Life

-While the Yemen coffee industry has slowly slunk into relative obscurity, there have been some modern movements to bring it back to life.
+While the coffee industry in Yemen has slowly slunk into relative obscurity, there have been some modern movements to bring it back to life.
 Its not regarded as one of the best tasting beans in the world.

 We’d like to introduce you to Mokhtar Alkhanshali, the young man who created the coffee company Port of Mokha, and who spent a great deal of time studying the struggling coffee industry of his relatives in Yemen.